 Our final word on DPO symptoms

-Of course, a test to detect hCG in your urine is your best bet for a solid early indicator of pregnancy, but having a deeper knowledge of what your body is doing and when can make the appearance of some symptoms easier to understand.
+Of course, a test to detect hCG in your urine is your best bet for a solid early indicator of pregnancy, while having a deeper knowledge of what your body is doing (and when) can make the appearance of symptoms easier to understand.